Rathoreatri03/AutoDetectAI/README.md

 # AutoDetectAI

 AutoDetectAI is a Python-based application for real-time binary classification using computer vision techniques.
-It enables users to annotate video frames, train a model, and predict accident scenarios with high accuracy.
+It enables users to annotate video frames, train a model, and predict the scenarios with high accuracy.

 ## Features

 - **Real-time Video Input:** Choose between camera or video file input for real-time frame processing.
-- **Frame Annotation:** Interactive frame annotation using mouse events for marking accident scenarios.
+- **Frame Annotation:** Interactive frame annotation using mouse events for marking desired scenarios.
 - **Model Training:** Train and retrain the model based on annotated data to improve accuracy.
-- **Prediction:** Predict accident scenarios in real-time with confidence scores.
+- **Prediction:** Predict the scenarios in real-time with confidence scores.
 - **Retrain:** After predicting if it predicts wrong you can again train the model with new data frames in single go.

 ## Installation